appacademy/SWEO-Part-Time-Resources/5-Module/3-week/4-day/README.md

   - Responsible for handling Redux state
   - Store returns the current state
   - READ-ONLY
-  - `createStore` takes three arguments
+  - `createStore` takes three arguments:
     - `reducer`
       - Allows the store to be updated
       - Mandatory
     - A "starting" state
       - Anything you want to exist in the state by default
       - Optional
     - An enhancer function
       - Allows us to use cool developer tools and features
       - Not something we'll ever have to setup on our own